 The CFI pays 100 percent of expenditures reported under the IOF up to the available allocation.
 There is no holdback amount.
-The payment schedule is based on the forecasted expenditures provided in the IOF annual report and takes into consideration any CFI excess payment or shortfall for the preceding fiscal year.
+The payment schedule is based on the forecasted expenditures provided in the IOF annual report and takes into consideration any excess payment by the CFI or shortfall for the preceding fiscal year.